dlight-js/homepage/apps/homepage/public/docs/getting-started/introduction.md

 And if we pause and think about it, isn't the whole deal with giving side effects to pure functional components just to achieve this spontaneous chit-chat between views and data?

-A quick side note here: DLight’s class components aren’t even close to React's class components, which look like a functional components dress up because its `render` function.
+A quick side note here: DLight’s class components aren’t even close to React's class components, which look like a functional components dress up because of its `render` function.
 DLight's MVVM philosophy feels a bit closer to Angular's class component spirit.
-But here’s the kicker – DLight does it in a way that’s sleeker and way more developer-friendly.
+But here’s the kicker – DLight does it in a way that’s sleeker and way more developer friendly.

 #  🧂 Fine-grained reactivity
 Now, let's take a look at how DLight.js handles updates.

-Instead of relying on a Virtual DOM, we've designed DLight.js to provide granular control over reative variable updates using a signal based reactivity.
+Instead of relying on a Virtual DOM, we've designed DLight.js to provide granular control over reative variable updates using signal-based reactivity.
 Here's how it works: each variable, if it is set to a new value or reference, will only result in the updates of its relevant elements' **properties**.

 Imagine a scenario where you have multiple variables tied to different elements in your UI.
 When one of these variables changes, DLight.js ensures that only the elements directly affected by that variable's update undergo changes.
 This approach minimizes unnecessary re-renders and keeps your UI responsive and efficient.